h3lpy59/WiiHB-TestSoftware/README.md

-# WiiHB-TestSoftware
+# WiiHB-TestSoftware/WiiHB-TestApp
-An test software for homebrewed Wii's, it simply just plays music and displays a text, Done.
+An test software for homebrewed Wii's, it simply just prints a text, Done.

 Also dont judge me this is the first wii software (Or real Github post) i have ever made,